 If you have any queries, please contact us.

-Latest information about the construction of the Gas Conditioning Plant, outlining progress to date and highlighting key upcoming activities.
+Learn more about the construction of the Gas Conditioning Plant in our latest newsletter, outlining progress to date and highlighting key upcoming activities:

 The Gas Conditioning Plant is being developed by Esso Australia as part of the Gippsland Basin Joint Venture in which Esso Australia Resources Pty Ltd (EARPL) and BHP Billiton Petroleum (Bass Strait) Pty Ltd each have a 50 percent interest.
 The Turrum and Tuna developments are also part of the Gippsland Basin Joint Venture.
-The Kipper joint venture participants are Esso Australia Resources Pty Ltd (32.5% and Operator), BHP Billiton Petroleum (Bass Strait) Pty Ltd (32.5%) and Santos Limited (35%)."
+The Kipper joint venture participants are Esso Australia Resources Pty Ltd (32.5% and Operator), BHP Billiton Petroleum (Bass Strait) Pty Ltd (32.5%) and Mitsui E&P Australia Pty Ltd (35%).